Skip to content

 Replace <token_from_above> with the bearer token you generated in the previous step.

-You should be guided through a log in process within Azure and then the results delivered in your browser.
+You should be guided through a login process within Azure with the results delivered in your browser.

 Troubleshoot